saifalfalah/react-handbook/content/react-presentational-vs-container-components/index.md

 ---
-title: "React: Presentational vs Container Components"
+title: 'React: Presentational vs Container Components'
-date: 2018-12-21T07:00:00+02:00
-description: "The difference between Presentational and Container Components in React"
+description: 'The difference between Presentational and Container Components in React'
-tags: react
 ---

 In React components are often divided in 2 big buckets: **presentational components** and **container components**.